Top 8 Typography Design Tips for Using Fonts

 There is as much science to this as it is art, especially when you take into account the typeface anatomy, which involves specific jargon.

-Designers who do not possess a strong foundation in the basics will find themselves unable to reach their full potential, let alone see themselves able to learn how to use web fonts properly.
+Designers who do not possess a strong foundation in basic typography design tips will find themselves unable to reach their full potential, let alone see themselves able to learn how to use web-fonts properly.

 It may help to illustrate the complexity of typography by taking a look at the picture below:

 As anybody can see, things can get complicated in no time at all.

 Although the picture does a superb job in illustrating the terms on a visual level, this is not even considered an exhaustive terminology or jargon list.

 You would be much better off by spending some time browsing through the pages of a typography glossary and diving into everything.